Snapr/javascript-fx/README.md

 The library is written for modern browsers that have good support for the HTML 5 `<canvas>` element.

-To check compatibility: `SnaprFX.utils.compatible` returns true or false
+To check compatibility use: `SnaprFX.utils.compatible` (returns true or false)

     if(!SnaprFX.utils.compatible()){ ... }